rotensepro/rotensepro/README.md

 - 🌱 I’m currently learning C++, Java & C#.
 - 👯 I’m looking to collaborate on blockchain Opensource projects.
 - 🤔 I’m looking for help with internship.
-- 💬 Ask me about Software Engineering, coding and .
 - 📫 How to reach me:  You can fine me on Twitter:@rotensepro && Skype:@rotensepro
 - 😄 Pronouns: He/His.
 - ⚡ Fun fact: I'm a nerd, but fun to work with.